Mayoshiroi/Fragmented-Code/AACPlayer_Openal/README.md

 Simply AAC player (only support adts format).
 Use FAAD2 decode adts frame, and use OpenAL play them.
-I like OpenAL api than sdl_audio, so I choose it.